iqtree/iqtree.github.io/doc/AliSim.md

      iqtree2 --alisim alignment_GTR_custom -t tree.nwk -m GTR{1.5/R_A/R_B/0.5/R_C}+F{Generalized_logistic/0.3/F_A/0.2}+I{F_D}+G{F_C} --distribution custom_distributions.txt

-In this example, 3 substitution rates of GTR models are randomly drawn from the lists `R_A,R_B,R_C` while other rates are specified by the user.
-Similarly, the frequencies of base A and G are generated from `Generalized_logistic` distribution, and the list `F_A` whereas the relative frequencies of base C and T are 0.3 and 0.2.
+In this example, 3 substitution rates of GTR models are randomly drawn from the `R_A,R_B,R_C` lists while the user specifies other rates.
+Similarly, the frequencies of base A and G are generated from `Generalized_logistic` distribution and the list `F_A` whereas the relative frequencies of base C and T are 0.3 and 0.2.
 These state frequencies are automatically normalized so that they sum to 1.
 Furthermore, the Invariant Proportion and the Gamma Shape are drawn from the appropriate lists named `F_D`, and `F_C`, respectively.

-This feature is not limited to DNA models, users could also use user-defined lists to randomly generate other parameters (e.g., substitution rates, state frequencies, nonsynonymous/synonymous rate ratio, transition rate, transversion rate, category weight/proportion) for other kinds of models/data (e.g., Protein, Codon, Binary, Morph, Lie Markov, Heterotachy, and Mixture).
+Users could also use user-defined lists to randomly generate other parameters (e.g., substitution rates, state frequencies, nonsynonymous/synonymous rate ratio, transition rate, transversion rate, category weight/proportion) for other kinds of models/data (e.g., Protein, Codon, Binary, Morph, Lie Markov, Heterotachy, and Mixture).

 Simulating alignments that mimic a real alignment
 -------------------------------------